COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

     In this phase, the development process formally started.
 We carried out our development with weekly iterations.

-- Pre-release (Apr 14 - Apr 20, 2025 / 1 week)
+- Pre-release (Apr 14 - Apr 22, 2025 / ~1 week)

-    In this phase, we had the game ready for its first release and hosted it in the PythonAnywhere platform.
+    In this phase, we had the game ready for its first release.
 Besdies, we finalized the front page of our repository.

 <a id='development-process'></a>